rickzanussi/cryptobet/design_pattern_decisions.md

 ## Public fields

-All the fileds fields are public to allow debugging.
+All the fields are public to allow debugging.
 In a future more safe version, care will be taken to hide not necesary public fields

 ## EndBet function